This is a list of

 happened to feel like including.
 You can find more information about it at their

 website at Barley Rigs CD.
 This music is somewhat formal, not so

 much like folk music, but you can hear samples of their singing on their

-website (although that feature does not seem to be working now), and they have beautiful voices.
+website, and they have beautiful voices.
 I liked it so I thought you might like it too.
 They have several CD’s appropriate for different seasons.

 • The Bonnie Bunch of Roses: Songs of England, Ireland & Scotland by Dan Milner and Paul Kaplan, Oak Publications, NY, 1983.

 • Ancient Poems: Songs and Ballads of the English Peasantrie by Robert Bell, John W. Parker and Son, London, 1857.

 • English Country Folk Songs, ed.
 Cecil Sharp, Novello & Co.
 Ltd., London, 1908, 1961.

 • English Dance and Song (journal), pub. by the English Folk Dance and Song Society, Cecil Sharp House, London, 1936.